 Roy Everett Memorial Scholarship

 The Roy Everett Memorial Scholarship, made possible by the Doerunner Pulling Team, is named in honor of beloved FWD competitor Roy Everett.
 Everett's career included two Grand National FWD championships, culminating in his induction into the NTPA and United Pullers of the Carolinas Halls of Fame.
 Everett began pulling in 1972 before migrating to truck pulling in 1977.
 He will forever be remembered pulling his 1967 Chevrolet, "The Doerunner," which his son Tony still competes with today.
 2022 is the first year of the Roy Everett Memorial Scholarship, coinciding with the 50th anniversary of his first pulling season.

 The Doerunner Pulling Team will award $1,000 to high school seniors applying to colleges or trade schools or current college enrollees in good standing.
 Applicants must be family members of NTPA members or NTPA staff to be eligible.

 Rod Deck Memorial Scholarship

 In honor of the longtime Super Farm, the family of the late Rod Deck created the Rod Deck Memorial Scholarship in the fall of 2020.
 Deck, a third-generation farmer and two-time Grand National champion ("Dream On"), passed in March 2020 after a courageous years-long battle with cancer.
 His son Bryan continues to pull "One Bad Apple" in the Limited Pro Stock division.
-Deck's daughters, Michelle DeBoer and Melyssa Dexter, have committed to awarding a $1,000 scholarship each year for five years (2020-2025) to a student in good academic standing who is enrolled or intends to enroll in a college or trade school.
-A new recipient will be chosen each year.
+Deck's daughters, Michelle DeBoer and Melyssa Dexter have committed to awarding a $1,000 scholarship each year for five years (2020-2025) to a student in good academic standing who is enrolled or intends to enroll in a college or trade school.
+A new recipient of this scholarship will be chosen each year.